demisto/content/Packs/CrowdStrikeFalcon/Playbooks/playbook-CrowdStrike_Falcon_-_Search_Endpoints_By_Hash_README.md

-This playbook aims to search across the organization for other endpoints that have been associated with the provided Sha256 hash.
+This playbook searches across the organization for other endpoints associated with a specific SHA256 hash.

 ## Dependencies